 Academic/Clinical Issues; CAA complaints

-This link redirects to the procedures for filing a complaint with the American Speech-Language-Hearing Association Council on Academic Accreditation.
-Please note, that the CAA requires evidence that all institutional grievance and review mechanisms are first exhausted.
+Please note that the CAA requires evidence that all institutional grievance and review mechanisms are first exhausted.

 Equal Opportunity Policy